 Born: 18 June 2007

 Oonagh is Irish for ‘lamb’ and derived from the Latin una meaning “one”.
-The first cria of Blossom (and Barnacre Alpacas) from the union with Blenheim Fernando, she is very placid and is happy to be stroked in the paddock.
+The first cria of Blossom (and Barnacre Alpacas) from the union with Blenheim Fernando.
 She used to follow mum into the field shelter at feeding time and preferred Blossom’s milk to our camelid supplement – complaining continuously if she wasn’t allowed any.
-Blossom got a bit fed up with Oonagh’s constant drinking and kept sitting on her head so we weaned her and within two weeks she started eating camelid supplement with an appetite her mum would be proud of!
+Blossom got a bit fed up with Oonagh’s constant drinking and kept sitting on her head, something OOnagh has gone on to do to her own cria, her mum would be proud!
 Oonagh, more than any of our other alpacas, loves to roll in the dirt, we think she secretly wants to be brown!
 Oonagh was 4th place (junior white) at the 2008 Northumberland show and 2nd (intermediate) at Kelso.
 Oonagh has gone on to produce us eight great cria so far, four girls and four boys.

 Oonagh hates to share a trough and would rather go without than get involved in the pushing and shoving that occurs at meal times.
 She will come and see if you saved her any food to take from your hand, if not she will wander off ‘grumbling’ back to the hay.